Harvard-CS145/final_project/README.md

 ### Implement spanning tree protocol and learning switches in Mininet

+Think of an L2 switch (e.g. the LAN ports of your home WiFi router) and a network of L2 switches.
+Our devices are plugged into such a network and they simply work since the switches implement L2 learning and spanning tree protocol.

+Beyond L2 learning and spanning tree, you can also extend this project to run a DHCP, a DNS server, and a network gateway in one of the "management" hosts in the network such that the newly plugged in devices can access the Internet beyond able to reach other hosts/devices in the network.

 ### Port link-state or distance vector protocols to FatTree setting in Mininet
 Our link-state and distance vector implementation in project 2 is a standalone program.
 Can you try porting it to the Mininet setting so that we can run it in the data center networks we construct?